Integrate bots

 }

-If your bot supports the ability to indicate it is typing / thinking then you can indicate this by calling the following calls on the Chat API.
-Simply call the HTTP POST method to indicate the bot is typing / thinking and the HTTP DELETE method to cancel the typing indicator.
+If your bot supports the ability to indicate it is typing then you can indicate this by calling the following calls on the Chat API.
+Call the HTTP POST method to indicate the bot is typing, and the HTTP DELETE method to cancel the typing indicator.

-When you identify that a chat is complete with a customer the bot should close the chat by calling the Chat API's close chat method
+When you identify that a chat is complete with a customer, the bot can close the chat by calling the Chat API's close chat method.

-If your bot determines that a chat requires transferring to another human based team in order to resolve the customers enquiry then the bot should make a call to the Chat API's assign chat method with the teamId the chat should be transferred to.
-A list of available teams can be obtained by calling the Chat API's chat config method if required.
+If your bot determines that a chat requires transferring to a human-based team in order to resolve the customer’s enquiry, then the bot can make a call to the Chat API's assign chat method with the teamId that the chat should be transferred to.

-In this integration all communication with the customer will be bot driven, but may be across one or more channels.
-Our Enterprise Communications API will be used to send and receive messages from the bot to the user.
-The following guidance explains how to achieve this:
+Using this integration, all communication with the customer is bot driven, but may be across one or more channels.
+Our Enterprise Communications API is used to send and receive messages from the bot to the user.

 To ensure the bot can access the necessary APIs for a typical integration we recommend that the access token you create for the bot include the following permissions: